sappusaketh/GameSwap/readme.md

+## Application overview

+As every gamer desires to play almost all different kinds and latest games but, it is expensive to buy all the games.
+So Gameswap is here to fulfill desires of all the gamers who wish to play all the games which they don’t possess.
+This was the main idea behind the application.

+- Application goal is to build an application which creates a platform for the users who are looking to swap/exchange their items with the others who are willing to do the same.
+- This application is games based swap application.
+  Following are the application functionalities:
+- Create a new account/Register with the application
+- Sign in
+- Catalog category view based on item category
+- View items according to user profile
+- Perform a swap
+- Give feedback to the items and users
+- Delete the items in the user profile

 ### How to run application

 - Make sure you have [node.js](https://nodejs.org/en/) and mongo db (Ignore this if you are using cloud based mongoDB) installed